gillcaleb/resume_blog/_posts/blog-part-1.md

 ## Let's Encrypt and Certbot
 So at this point, we have a Raspberry Pi hosting our website that is tunnelling to our reverse proxy on Google Cloud which is published under our custom DNS name (in my case, `calebgill.com`)

-If we were to navigate to this URL in the browser though, we would get the dreaded "not-https" warning from out browser as there is not currently any cert associated with out site.
+If we were to navigate to this URL in the browser though, we would get the dreaded "not-https" warning from our browser as there is not currently any cert associated with our site.
 Let's Encrypt to the rescue!

 If you're looking for a low-cost solution (there are plenty of paid options out there) Let's Encrypt is your best friend as it is completely free.
-I followed these instructions to install a cert and get it added to my NGINX reverse proxy.[^3]
+I followed these instructions to install a cert and got it added to my NGINX reverse proxy.[^3]

 One extremely important detail is the addition of the `certbot` utility.
 If you're like me, the idea of manually updating certs every 90 days means that my cert will only ever work for 90 days ;).
 Thankfully, if you set up a certbot cron job, you never have to worry about expirations again.
 I love automation.

 ## Background the SSH Tunnel
-Awesome.
-So now you've got a pi-hosted site (without exposing your home IP), that is resolved by a custom DNS name and is TLS enabled.
+Awesome -- so now you've got a pi-hosted site (without exposing your home IP) that is resolved by a custom DNS name and is TLS enabled.

 If you used the reverse proxy tutorial I listed above, it means you'll have to run the  `establish_remote_connection.sh` in order to serve up your website.
 This creates a bit of a nuisance - namely the fact that it runs as a foreground process and the spawned SSH tunnel will occasionally crash, leaving the site with a 502 error (not the best of looks for a site designed to impress potential employers).